RyEggGit/Networking-Labs/Lab2/README.md

 Using the command `netstat -r` displays the kernel IP routing table, which includes information about the destination networks, gateways, netmasks, flags, and the network interfaces used for routing.
 For example, the output might show a default route through a gateway with specific flags and interface details.
 This routing table is essential for understanding how packets are routed through the network and for diagnosing routing issues.

+- The default route directs packets to the gateway v92-e2-rt-1782a if no other specific route matches.
+- The route for the network 129.97.92.0 indicates that packets destined for this network are directly reachable on the local network.
+- The link-local route is used for communication within the local network segment, typically for auto-configuration and local communication. (https://en.wikipedia.org/wiki/Link-local_address#:~:text=In%20computer%20networking%2C%20a%20link,a%20host%20is%20connected%20to)

 ## Question 5
 *1. Explain what the nslookup utility does*